 Step 5: Quality Control

-There are several bioinformatics applications that you can use to asses the quality of de novo assembled genomes.
-Bandage displays assembly graphs, contigs and the connections between contigs.
+There are several bioinformatics applications that you can use to assess the quality of de novo assembled genomes.
+Bandage displays assembly graphs, contigs, and the connections between contigs.
 It quickly and visually shows whether a de novo assembly algorithm generated a complete or fragmented genome.
-And it provides some metadata about the assembly that can be useful for further bioinformatic data analysis.
+And it provides some metadata about the assembly that can be useful for further bioinformatics data analysis.

 For example, Fig. 3 shows the hybrid assembly of Helicobacter pylori into a single complete genome of length 1,646,095 basepairs.
 Note that the hybrid assembly also circularizes the bacterial genome as expected.

 In contrast, a short-read-only assembly of the same H. pylori sample yields a fragmented genome with 58 contigs (73 nodes in the assembly graph) as shown in Fig. 4.
 The distinction between hybrid assembly and short-read assembly is immediately apparent from these Bandage assembly graphs.

 Hybrid assembly is an excellent tool for building complete genomes.
 However, we must be aware that there are several issues that can lead to sequence inaccuracies, incomplete assemblies or misassemblies.

 - Length of repeat sequences exceeds read length